alexakiszach/Ml_project_ecomerce/README.md

 The primary goal of this project is to build and evaluate machine learning models to accurately predict whether an e-commerce order will reach the customer on time (Target_On_Time = 1 or 0).

-The project addresses class imbalance using the ADASYN oversampling technique and systematically compares several common classification algorithms to find the optimal model and hyperparameters.
+The projectsystematically compares several common classification algorithms to find the optimal model and hyperparameters.
-1. Data Preparation and Feature Engineering
+Data Preparation, Exploratory data analysis and Feature Engineering was completed.
 The initial dataset was loaded and preprocessed through the following steps:

 Categorical Encoding: Nominal features (Warehouse_block, Mode_of_Shipment, Product_importance, Gender) were converted to numerical format using Label Encoding.